compoundingeffects/bigpictureschool/index.md

 </p>
 <p>
 Whether you're a student, a professional, or a lifelong learner, we hope you find this site helpful in building a more comprehensive understanding of the world.

+Interested in sharing your feedback or collaborating with us?
+We can be reached at hello@bigpictureschool.com.
 </p>

 ## Major Academic Disciplines